Sanaa Lathan

 Sanaa McCoy Lathan (/səˈnɑː ˈleɪθən/; born September 19, 1971) is an American actress.
 She is the daughter of actress Eleanor McCoy and film director Stan Lathan.
 Her career began after she appeared in the shows In the House, Family Matters, NYPD Blue, and Moesha.
 Lathan later garnered further prominence after starring in the 1998 superhero film Blade, which followed with film roles in The Best Man (1999), Love & Basketball (2000), Disappearing Acts (2000), and Brown Sugar (2002).

-In 2004, Lathan's performance in the Broadway revival of A Raisin in the Sun, earned her a nomination at the Tony Awards for Best Featured Actress in a Play.
+In 2004, Lathan's performance in the Broadway revival of A Raisin in the Sun earned her a nomination at the Tony Awards for Best Featured Actress in a Play.
 Following this, she played the role of Alexa "Lex" Woods in the film Alien vs. Predator.
-In 2008, she landed a leading role in film The Family That Preys by Tyler Perry.
+In 2008, she landed a leading role in the film The Family That Preys by Tyler Perry.
 Lathan returned to theatre work in 2010, starring in the all-black performance of Cat on a Hot Tin Roof at the Novello Theatre in London.
 She reprised her role as Robyn in the Christmas-themed sequel of The Best Man, in The Best Man Holiday (2013).
 In 2022, she received a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, for her work on the television series Succession.

 As a voice actress, from (2009 to 2013), she voiced Donna Tubbs in The Cleveland Show and in all concurrent and subsequent Family Guy appearances, as well as Catwoman on Harley Quinn.
 Her other notable film credits include Out of Time (2003), Something New (2006), Wonderful World (2009), Contagion (2011), Repentance (2013), The Perfect Guy (2015), and Now You See Me 2 (2016).
 Lathan also made her directorial debut with the film On the Come Up in 2022.

 Early life

-Lathan was born in New York City.
-Her mother, Eleanor McCoy, was also an actress and dancer who performed on Broadway with Eartha Kitt.
-Her father, Stan Lathan, worked behind the scenes in television for PBS, and as a producer on shows such as Sanford & Son and Russell Simmons' Def Comedy Jam.
-Her brother is Tendaji Lathan, a well known DJ.
-She attended the Manhattan Center for Science and Mathematics as well as Beverly Hills High School.
+Lathan, who is of African American heritage, was born in New York City.
+Her mother, Eleanor McCoy, was also an actress and dancer.

 Lathan's adolescence was a tough period.
 She has stated she was a latchkey kid whose parents weren't around much.
 As a result, she was left with relatives who abused drugs.
 However, she went on to develop a solid relationship with her parents in the ensuing years.

 She graduated from the University of California, Berkeley, with a bachelor's degree in English.
 She then attended Yale University and earned a master's degree in drama.